 The new federal CONUS per diem rates are published each year, generally early in September.
-Go to GSA.gov/travel/plan-book/per-diemrates.
+Go to GSA.gov/Perdiem.

-Per diem rates for localities listed for FY2022 may change at any time.
-To be sure you have the most current rate, GSA.gov/travel/plan-book/per-diemcheck rates.
+Per diem rates for localities listed for FY2019 may change at any time.
+To be CAUTION SURE YOU have the most current rate, check GSA.gov/Perdiem.